-Report to:- Date of Mee Carlisle City Council 15 th September 2009 Agenda Item No:-
+Report to:- Date of Mee Carlisle City Council 15 th September 2009 Agenda Item No:- Public Title:- Report of:- • rish Governance al and Democratic Services

-Public

-Title:- Midgeholme Pa rish Governance

-Report of:- Director of Legal and Democratic Services

 Report reference:- LDS 69/09

 Summary:-

 The City Council has powers under the Local Government Act 1972 and the Local Government and Public Involvement in Health Act 2007 to alter parishes and their electoral arrangements, including the creation of new parishes, alteration of parish boundaries, the amalgamation or grouping of parishes and the creation and dissolution of parish councils.
 Under the Council's constitution, these powers are exercised by the full Council.
 This report considers the dissolution of Midgeholme parish council.